Monarch Frontline Hero: Long-Term Services and Supports Behavioral Specialist Monica Love

 Behavioral Specialist Monica Love celebrated her birthday on April 2 and it is sure to be a memorable one.
 She spent her special day quarantined and caring for a person Monarch supports.

-Love, who has worked in the mental health field as a behavioral specialist for over 22 years, has supported a husband and wife at the Cedarwood apartments in Kannapolis for 11 years.
+Love, who has worked in the mental health field as a behavioral specialist for over 22 years, has supported a husband and wife in a Monarch apartment for 11 years.
 The husband contracted the coronavirus in late March after initially being diagnosed with pneumonia.

 The husband and wife require a supported living environment due to behavioral health diagnoses.